General terms and conditions of sales

-Signing a CEDEP member contract, a programme registration form or a rental contract engages full and unreserved acceptance of the following terms, conditions for the Signatory, Company and/or all of its subsidiaries.
+Signing a CEDEP member contract or a programme registration form engages full and unreserved acceptance of the following Terms & Conditions for the Company and/or all of its subsidiaries.

-The purpose of this document is to define the general conditions for participation in CEDEP training sessions and the use of the campus.
+The purpose of this document is to define the general conditions for participation in CEDEP training courses.

-When a customer wishes to confirm his or her booking, CEDEP sends them (by post and/or fax and/or email) an order form containing the terms and conditions of the reservation (dates, number of days, number of participants, services provided, etc.)
+When the Client wishes to organise a CSP, specifically with all or part of a face-to-face programme taking place in Fontainebleau, he/she must make a reservation at least 6 months in advance of the start of the programme (8 months for sites abroad); CEDEP sends the Client (by post and/or fax and/or email) an order form containing the terms and conditions of the reservation (dates, number of days, number of participants, services provided, etc…).

 Registrations are confirmed only upon receipt of the signed order form or its equivalent.

-The order form may be sent by email, fax, or by post to the following address: CEDEP – Boulevard de Constance – 77305 Fontainebleau Cedex
+The signed order form should be returned to CEDEP by email, fax or post to the following address: CEDEP – Boulevard de Constance – 77300 Fontainebleau.

 An invitation is sent to the participants in advance of the training session.

-Apart from exceptions, notably for “open” programmes billable in advance and digital programmes, invoices for tuition/training fees are issued on the first day of the programme, regardless of the number of modules.
+Apart from exceptions, notably for “open” programmes which are billable in advance and digital programmes, invoices for tuition/training fees are issued on the first day of the programme, regardless of the number of modules.